 A Game of Thrones

-The death of Viserys Targaryen on the Dothraki Sea, commanded by his sister Daenerys' husband Khal Drogo, puts an end to the marriage plans Prince Doran had for Viserys and Arianne and to his hope that his daughter would one day become Queen of the Seven Kingdoms, while her brother Quentyn was supposed to rule Dorne in her place.
-After learning of the death of Khal Drogo, Prince Doran instead schemes a marriage between Quentyn and Daenerys, while Arianne is secretly reinstated as the heiress to Sunspear.
+The death of Viserys Targaryen on the Dothraki sea, commanded by his sister Daenerys Targaryen's husband, Khal Drogo, puts an end to the marriage plans Prince Doran Martell had for Viserys and Arianne, and to his hope that his daughter would one day become Queen of the Seven Kingdoms.

 A Clash of Kings

-As part of an alliance Tyrion Lannister has struck between the Iron Throne and House Martell, Princess Myrcella is sent to Dorne where she will stay as ward, until she is old enough to marry Prince Trystane Martell.
+As part of an alliance Tyrion Lannister has struck between the Iron Throne and House Martell, Princess Myrcella Baratheon is sent to Dorne as a ward, and to marry Prince Trystane Martell when she turns fourteen.
 She is accompanied by Ser Arys Oakheart of the Kingsguard as her sworn shield.
-With Prince Doran away at the Water Gardens for a longer stay, it falls on Arianne to greet Myrcella and Ser Arys upon their arrival at Sunspear.
-Arianne soon tries to seduce Ser Arys, but it takes half a year before she is successful and some sexual training through her before Ser Arys becomes an adequate lover.

 A Storm of Swords